Kagre/FIPS_PUB_202/README.md

 # FIPS_PUB_202
 Full implementation of FIPS PUB 202 in JavaScript

 This is more of an academic implementation than a cryptographically secure and/or bench marking model.
 I did not take into account operations which run in uniform time, and consolidating the bit vectors into 32 or 64 bit arithmetic.
+However the detailed output should track byte for byte to the example files given on the NIST web page <a href="http://csrc.nist.gov/groups/ST/toolkit/examples.html#aHashing">here</a>.

 Main functions: SHA3_224, SHA3_256, SHA3_384, SHA3_512, SHAKE128, SHAKE256, RawSHAKE128, RawSHAKE256